ivangfr/springboot-aws-localstack-dynamodb-lambda-sns-sqs/README.md

 - ### Build Docker images

-  In a terminal and, inside `springboot-aws-localstack-sns-sqsr` root folder, run the following script
+  In a terminal and, inside `springboot-aws-localstack-dynamodb-sns-sqs` root folder, run the following script
   ```
   ./docker-build.sh
   ```